igrishaev/farseer/README.md

 {:id 1, :jsonrpc "2.0", :result 3}
 ~~~

-A negative response has no the `:result` fields but the `:error` one
+A negative response has no the `:result` field but the `:error` one instead.
+The
-instead.
-The error node consists from the `:code` and `:message` fields which
+error node consists from the `:code` and `:message` fields which are the numeric
-are the numeric code representing an error and a text message explaining it.
-In
+code representing an error and a text message explaining it.
+In addition, there
-addition, there might be the `:data` fields which is an arbitrary map with some
+might be the `:data` fields which is an arbitrary map with some extra
-extra context.
-The library adds the `:method` field to the context
+context.
+The library adds the `:method` field to the context automatically.
-automatically.

 ~~~clojure
 {:id 1